New Zealand

 How does Share Vesting work?

-Share vesting is often used when a senior employee or an important advisor or consultant comes on board.
+You will likely find your share options in your Employment Contract, and they are often used when a senior employee or an important advisor or consultant comes on board.

-share vesting
+How share vesting works

 Step 1: Check your company’s Articles of Association/Constitution